Animal to human transplantation research (Xenotransplantation)

 Nationally and internationally advances in genetic research and genetic testing are ongoing.
 Information on ethical aspects of genetic research and genetic testing including privacy and confidentiality, are provided.

-Publications are available for use by consumers and health professionals in the area of organ donation.
+Current NHMRC publications relating to organ transplantation are available for use by consumers and health professionals.

 Prohibition of human cloning for reproduction